rbw/aiosnow/docs/other/config.rst

 Config
 ======

-The :class:`snow.Application` takes a set of configuration parameters, once validated and transformed, the end result is a configuration object in :data:`snow.Application.config`.
+The :class:`~snow.Snow` class constructor takes a set of configuration parameters which are deserialized into an object in the :data:`~snow.Snow.config` attribute.

-*Snow Application configuration options*
+*Snow configuration options*

 ========== ======== ======= ============= ===========================